Enhancing coral reproduction and recruitment on recovering reefs

 Coral seeding aims to speed the return of coral cover to a disturbed or damaged reef by increasing the number of available coral larvae for natural settlement, particularly where the reef has a low larval supply (e.g. following a large-scale bleaching event).
 The larvae could either come from wild populations – collected and relocated from other reefs – or could be cultured through mass-production aquaculture.

 This technique has been successfully trialled on small scales, mostly using the larvae of a single species, spawned and reared in an aquarium setting.
 Natural wild coral larval slicks – collected from annual mass spawning – have also been successfully relocated to reef surfaces.

-Harvesting natural slicks is likely to have a minimal negative impact on Reef ecology, as the mortality rate of the larvae in a slick is naturally high.
+Harvesting wild coral larval slicks is likely to have a minimal negative impact on Reef ecology, as the mortality rate of the larvae in a slick is typically high.
 Compared with re-seeding just a few species, it offers the potential to capture a diverse range of species and allow the re-establishment of reef communities.

 Photo by Marie Roman

 A promising method of efficient dispersal is the use of small, re-seeding units (such as the tetrapods developed by SECORE) that allow corals raised in aquaculture – or collected from wild spawn slicks – to be placed on reefs with minimal handling.
 This significantly reduces time spent re-locating and planting cultured corals.
 Millions of these units could be deployed to accelerate recovery at large scales (see diagram above).

 Coral fragments can be harvested from areas of high coral cover, or by using fragments broken off in weather events, to be transplanted to high need areas such as degraded reefs or coral colonies under threat.
 For this method to be successful, the donor reefs need to be healthy enough to withstand harvesting, and the receiving reefs needs to have conditions favourable for coral growth and reef establishment.